painprogramming24/odin-recipes/README.md

 ## Skills Demonstrated

 By completing this project, you will have demonstrated the following skills:

 - HTML: Creating the structure and layout of web pages to present recipe information effectively.

-Introduction to HTML
+- Introduction to HTML
-Elements and Tags
+- Elements and Tags
-HTML Boilerplate
+- HTML Boilerplate
-Working with Text
+- Working with Text
-List
+- List
-links and Images
+- links and Images
-Commit Messages
+- Commit Messages

+-- Recipes:
+1. Chicken Adobo
+2. Chicken Tinola
+3. Pork Sinigang